 Your words are in your body.
-A writer’s best thinking arises from your organs, not your brain.
+A writer’s best thinking arises from your other organs, not your brain.

 Your stories are not warehoused between your ears.